 While shopping for ways to grow your savings, you might want to also consider banking with SoFi.
 Our online banking platform gives you two kinds of linked accounts – checking and savings.
-When you sign up with direct deposit, you’ll get access to your paycheck up to two days early, earn a terrific 2.50% APY, and you won’t pay any monthly or minimum balance fees.
+When you sign up with direct deposit, you’ll get access to your paycheck up to two days early, earn a competitive APY, and you won’t pay any monthly or minimum balance fees.

 What is an add-on CD?